YusmelyLG/WebYLG/README.md

 ![WebYLG sketch](https://user-images.githubusercontent.com/115137407/207369323-54580657-0957-4df4-b7be-c75c99e92863.jpg)

 ✍️ I am in the design stage of this project.
-This portal allows you to easily access my media content in just one place.
+This Website allows you to easily access my media content in just one place.
 In just one menu, you can scroll to my recent YouTube videos, YouTube Shorts.
-Access written articles and listen to my Podcast.
+Access written blogd and listen to my Podcast.
-It will give access to a photo library.
 You will also be able to leave comments and chat with me.

 ## Motivation
 ✍️ I recently started a YouTube channel.
 Many of my followers have limited internet connection which makes it difficult to navigate the different social media platforms like YouTube, Instagram, Facebook, even my webpage.
 So, I thought that having a portal with all the information will be an easier and faster way to access all my content.